Non-unique lifting of integer variables in minimal inequalities: Introduction

-\item The inner approximation we describe is used to show that for certain maximal $S$-free convex $0$-neighborhoods $B$ such that $R(B) \subsetneq \R^n$, there exists a $p^*$ such that the fixing region is all of $\R^n$.
-In other words, after finding the optimal lifting coefficient $V_\psi(p^*)$ for $p^*$, the lifting coefficients for all other vectors are uniquely determined for all minimal liftings that assign $V_\psi(p^*)$ to the vector $p^*$.
-We say that such a set $B$ is {\em one point fixable}.
-Proposition~\ref{prop:covering_prop_type3} shows that certain Type 3 triangles are one point fixable.
-As a corollary, in Proposition~\ref{prop: mix_pyramid_lattice_free}, we recover a result from~\cite{dw2008} that Type 3 triangles resulting from the mixing set are one point fixable, using completely different and more geometric techniques.
+\item In Proposition~\ref{prop:covering_prop_type3}, we use the inner approximation in Theorem~\ref{thm:lifting-fixing} to show that certain Type 3 triangles are one point fixable.
+As a corollary, in Proposition~\ref{prop: mix_pyramid_lattice_free} we show that Type 3 triangles resulting from the so-called mixing set are one point fixable.
+This also follows from~\cite[Theorem 5]{dw2008}; we use different, more geometric techniques.
 See~\cite{dw2,mixingSet} for more on the mixing set.

-\item Theorem~\ref{thm:fixing_covering_trans} says if our inner approximation of the fixing region shows that an $S$-free convex $0$-neighborhood $B$ is one point fixable, then the $S+t$-free convex $0$-neighborhood $B+t$ is also one point fixable for all vectors $t\in \R^n$ such that $B+t$ is still a $0$-neighborhood.
+\item Theorem~\ref{thm:fixing_covering_trans} says if our inner approximation $\cX(B, p^*)+W_S$ of $\cF_{\psi,p^*}$ equals $\R^n$ (implying that $B$ is one point fixable), then the $(S+t)$-free convex $0$-neighborhood $B+t$ is one point fixable for any $t\in \R^n$ such that $B+t$ is a $0$-neighborhood.
 In other words, one point fixability is preserved under translations.
-These translation invariance results allow one to use these lifting arguments when one changes the basic feasible solution in a mixed-integer linear program, but wishes to use the same $S$-free neighborhood to derive cuts.
-A more detailed discussion of this point is done in the paper~\cite{basu-paat-lifting} and the survey~\cite{basu2015geometric}.
+If an $S$-free $0$-neighborhood is used to derive cuts around a basic feasible solution of a mixed-integer linear program, then, by using this translation invariance, these cuts can be transformed to cuts around a different basic feasible solution.
+A more detailed discussion of this point is provided in~\cite{basu-paat-lifting} and~\cite{basu2015geometric}.
+Theorem~\ref{thm:fixing_covering_trans} is in Subsection~\ref{subsecTranslation}.

-\item For our study, we develop a theory about so-called {\em partial cut-generating functions } -- cut-generating functions that are only defined on a subset of $\R^n$.
-These results could be of general interest in the theory of cut-generating functions.

-\item Our work is very much geometric in flavor, complementing the algebraic approach taken by Dey and Wolsey in~\cite{dw2008} who studied the problem in $\R^2$.
-Proposition~\ref{prop:geom-alg} gives some evidence that the geometric approach may yield stronger liftings compared to the algebraic approach.